entelognathus/Arthrodire-phylogeny/Character list of new matrix.md

 > - Character 174 is contingent on Character 173.

+207. Endolymphatic thickening on the visceral surface of skull roof: absent (0); present (1).
+> - The endolymphatic thickening is positioned in the anterior mesial part of paranuchal plate.
+The endolymaphtic thickening possibly corresponding to the lateral depression on the dorsal surface of the neurocranium is present non-eubrachythoracids, such as in *Kujdanowiaspis*, *Dicksonosteus*, and *Parabuchanosteus*.

+208. Median nuchal thickening on the visceral surface of skull roof: long (0); short (1).
+> - The median nuchal thickening corresponding to the median nuchal depression on the dorsal suface of neurocranium is short in the brachythoracids and long in the plesiomorphic arthrodires.

 ## Neck joint
  74. Skull roof and thoracic armour articulation: articulation medial (0); articulation laterally displaced (1).
 >  Goujet (1984); Carr and Hlavin (2010), Character 90; Rücklin *et al*.
 (2015), Character 90; Zhu Y *et al*.
 (2016), Character 90; Dupret *et al*.
 (2009, 2017), Character 41; Jobbins *et al*.
 (2022, 2024), Character 90; Xue *et al*.
 (2025), Character 35.